DisguisedOwI/Pizza-Bakery-Fram-Bot/README.md

 # Note: use this at your own risk because you have a small risk of being banned
-and it is normal if it looks like the Window has crashed
+it is normal if it looks like the Window has crashed

 I was lazy that I didn't make the window refresh when the bot is on